Using the Incredible Egg Washer Kit: Clean Eggs Sell!

 Keeping Eggs Clean

 When you own a backyard flock, Chicken Math happens and you may find yourself with more eggs than your family can consume.
 When that happens, you start to consider selling those extra eggs, and before you know it, you have a little side business of selling your farm fresh eggs.
-We talked about price trends recently, but today let’s discuss ways to ensure those eggs are as sparkling clean as they possibly can be.
+Let’s discuss ways to ensure those eggs are as sparkling clean as they possibly can be.

 The best way to make sure that your eggs are clean is to keep those nest boxes as clean as possible.
 If you use straw in your nest boxes, you will need to change it out as the straw becomes soiled.
 If hens are allowed to sleep in the nesting boxes at night, their droppings will soil the boxes even faster.
 You may need to train them to the roost by removing them from the box and placing them on the roost.
 If they persist, some nesting boxes have a perch that can swing up at night to block the entrance to the box.
 If your nesting boxes are homemade, you may be able to design your own swing-up perch to help deter the hens from sleeping inside.